Beacon hebrew Alliance Bylaws

 Section 4: Special meetings of the BHA membership are called:

 The written request must state the reason for and the purpose of the meeting.
-If the President fails to issue a call for the special meeting within three (3) days after being requested to do so, any other elected officer may issue the call.
+If the President fails to issue a call for the special meeting within three (3) days after being requested to do so, any other elected Officer may issue the call.

 Section 6: Notification of all meetings may be by first-class mail, facsimile, or electronic mail.
 Notification is given when deposited in the United States mail with correct postage and addressed to the member’s address as it appears in the record of members, or when it is sent to the member’s fax number or email address as it appears in the record of members.
 Notification will be sent to a different address, fax number or email address upon the member’s request in writing to the Secretary.
 Notwithstanding the foregoing, notice shall not be deemed to have been given electronically if BHA is unable to deliver two consecutive notices to the member by facsimile or electronic mail or BHA otherwise becomes aware that notice cannot be delivered to the member by facsimile or electronic mail.

 Section 8: The Board may determine, in its sole discretion, whether regular and special membership meetings shall be held solely in person, solely by electronic communication, e.g., by Zoom, or a combination (hybrid) of in-person and electronic communication.
+Members cannot vote by proxy except in the case of the proposed sale, lease or mortgage of BHA’s real property or BHA’s consolidation or merger with another religious organization of the Jewish faith.
+At the discretion of the Board, membership voting may be conducted via online ballots prior to membership meetings.

 ARTICLE IX